iterative/dvc.org/static/docs/commands-reference/pull.md

     r1	ssh://_username_@_host_/path/to/dvc/cache/directory
 ```

-DVC supports several protocols for remote caches.
+> DVC supports several protocols for remote storage.
 For details, see the
 [`remote add`](/doc/commands-reference/remote-add) documentation.

-The next step after defining the remote for DVC is ensuring the remote location
-in fact exists.
-For example with an SSH remote, you must go to the destination
-server and ensure the directory path does exist.
-If the location does not exist
-you will receive an error message.

 With a remote cache containing some images and other files, we can pull all
 changed files from the current Git branch: